 Middle School at Northern Light (grades 6 to 8) is a time when students embrace increased independence, new leadership roles, and heightened academic rigor.

 For the first time, students get their very own lockers and rotate through their classes rather than staying with their homeroom teachers.
-Core classes include Mathematics, Reading, Writing, Science, History, and P.E.
+Core classes include Mathematics, Language Arts, Science, History, and P.E.

 Because middle school students have the same teachers for three years in a row, they develop a familiarity and comfort level with their teachers that enables them to blossom both socially and academically.
 During the year, the dedicated middle school team meets regularly to collaborate, share concerns and success stories, and ensure that academic and behavior expectations are clear and consistent.
 Students receive grades at the end of each 12-week long Trimester; official progress reports are sent home halfway through the Trimester.
 In the spring, NLS students in grades 3-8 take the CPT4, a rigorous standardized assessment administered by the ERB.
 On average, across all sections of the CPT4 examination, NLS middle school students improve at a rate over 1.5 times that of their Independent school peers.